k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/071_Additional_Info.md

 # Additional Task Information

-The Additional Info tab is where you can find additional parameters that are needed to handle a task, and which are not related to an automatic operation.
+The Additional Info tab has parameters for handling a task, but are not related to an automatic operation.
+The parameters are shown to the data steward as part of the Task Details screen at the time of handling this task as part of the customer request fulfilment process.

-The parameters that appear in this tab are shown to the data steward as part of the Task Details screen at the time of handling this task as part of the customer request fulfilment process.
+The administrator can additional info parameters, and define if those parameters should be obtained as input from the customer, or are received via link to a previous Task in the flow.

-The administrator can add any number of additional info parameters, and define if those parameters should be obtained as input from the customer, or are received via link to a previous Task in the flow.
-The configuration of the parameters in this tab is very similar to the configuration of parameters in the "Operations" tab, with the addition of the option to define if the parameter should be shown to the customer at the Request submission screen.
+The user selects a field type from the Field Type dropdown menu, and enters a label in the Field Label window.
+Additional options appear according to the field type selected.
+There is also an option to define if the parameter should be shown to the customer.

 <img src="../images/Figure_18_additional_info.png" width="100%" height="100%">

 <b>Configuring Additional Info Parameters</b>

-<p>Each additional info parameter can be defined as one of the following types:</p>
+<p>Each additional info parameter can be defined as one of the following field types:</p>

 - Value
 - Link